8. EXECUTIVE BRANCH MATERIALS

 8.4 Florida Attorney General Opinions

-Do not capitalize or abbreviate “opinion” in textual discussions.
+Do not capitalize or abbreviate “opinion” in textual discussions unless referring to the opinion with its full and formal title.

 Legal Documents:

-When citing to advisory opinions of the attorney general in foot- notes or stand-alone cites in legal documents, the basic form is:
+When citing to advisory opinions of the attorney general in footnotes or stand-alone citations in legal documents, the basic form is:

 ► Op.
 Att’y Gen. Fla. [opinion number] (year).